owlchester/kanka-docs/docs/source/entities/characters.md

 By default, Kanka shows you the list of your campaign's characters when creating a new one.
 You can change this in your [settings](profile/appearance).

 ```

 ## Known territory

+This covers how to create a character.
+As you create other types of entities in the campaign, you'll notice that the interface reuses the same concepts and fields throughout most of Kanka.
+This is by design to quickly get you familiar with Kanka's "logic".
+Kanka's goal is to get out of the way quickly and let you free to worldbuild and plan your players' doom.

+## Deities?

+We typically recommend having deities as characters in your world, to benefit from the available features of the character entity type.